nimning/hintSystem/src/plan.md

 webservice.
 This is implemented in [webwork2/lib/WebWorkwebservice.pm](https://github.com/openwebwork/webwork2/blob/master/lib/WebworkWebservice.pm) and in the files in the directory  [webwork2/lib/WebWorkwebservice/](https://github.com/openwebwork/webwork2/tree/master/lib/WebworkWebservice)

+Matt believes that this webservice does not cover rendering.

+Sunsern believes that this is based on backbone.js (Peter Shaar) and that the js code is the one doing the rendering.
+But maybe this is only for instructor tools and not for rendering problems.

 The code implements both an XML, SOAP and JSON interface.

 The skeleton of this API is given here: